Fire breaks out in water canal of 100 yr-old Mohra power project in Uri | Greater Kashmir

 According to officials, the canal was empty when the fire occurred there.
 “The canal has suffered a minor damage,” said a police official.

 He said soon after the incident Fire and Emergency tenders were rushed to the spot to douse the fire.
-“The canal is located in the forest area of Rampur village of Boniyar in the compartment number 60, ” the official said adding, “If the fire and emergency department wouldn’t have reached on time it could have caused the massive damage to the project.”
+“The canal is located in the forest area of Rampur village of Boniyar in the compartment number 60, ” the official said adding, “If the fire and emergency department wouldn’t have reached on time it could have caused the extensive damage to the nearby forests too.”

 He said that the cause of the fire is not known yet.
 “A case has been registered in police station Boniyar and the cause of the fire is being ascertained,” he said.